-After the success of the inaugural Littledown Food and Music Festival in 2017, the event is making a return on 24 June 2018.
+After the success of the inaugural Littledown Food and Music Festival in 2017, the event is making a return.
 Hopefully we’ll be blessed with the blazing sunshine of last year, which provided the ideal compliment to the day’s musical entertainment and buzzing street market.
 The emphasis is on local produce and talent too, with Dorset food suppliers serving up cheeses, artisan breads, cakes, preserves and more while serenaded with a full programme of local folk, rock and pop acts.

 Something for everyone